 During each unit (varying between 5-15 sessions), the children will also take part in at least one ‘consolidation lesson’, which gives the children the opportunity to apply their knowledge to a range of problems and challenges.
-For this, we use White Rose Maths in order to structre consolidation so that it enables our children to master the knowledge requirements for their year group.
+For this, we use White Rose Maths, as well as utilising other fantastic resource pools, in order to structure consolidation so that it enables our children to master the knowledge requirements for their year group.

 From Foundation 1 to Year 6, all children take part in ‘Maths Meetings’: these are fast-paced sessions, each lasting for between 10-15 minutes, designed to consolidate children’s knowledge and understanding of various subjects.

 Teachers can also use this as an opportunity for pre-teaching content that will be taught in upcoming lessons and revisiting/addressing any misconceptions from recent sessions.

 Don't have your child's login details?
 Ask your teacher and they will share these with you.

 All of our children from Years 2 to 6 have login details for Times Tables Rock Stars.
 This is an incredibly engaging resource which enables children to develop their multiplication fluency and knowledge; it also allows our teachers to assess multiplication tables that their pupils need further support with.
 It helps to prepare our Year 4 pupils for the ‘Multiplication Tables Check' that they will be completing in the summer term, which is a statutory assessment.

 Here are a few photos from our TTRS day in 2022, it was awesome!